Christine Choi

-Christine Choi Yuk-lin (Note: The enrolled name in Hong Kong Government is Choi Yuk-lin.) (蔡若蓮; born 29 September 1966), is the current Secretary for Education in Hong Kong, formerly the principal of Fukien Secondary School (Siu Sai Wan) and vice-chairlady of Hong Kong Federation of Education Workers.
+Christine Choi Yuk-lin (蔡若蓮; born 29 September 1966), is the current Secretary for Education in Hong Kong, formerly the principal of Fukien Secondary School (Siu Sai Wan) and vice-chairlady of Hong Kong Federation of Education Workers.

-Choi ran in two elections in 2016 but was both defeated.
-She was also appointed as government committee members.
+Choi ran in two elections in 2016 but was defeated in both.
+She was also appointed government committee member.
 Her negative remarks on Cantonese, the mother language of Hongkongers, was slammed by some critics.

 Early career

 Choi graduated from Workers' Children Secondary School (Primary Section) (旺角勞工子弟學校小學部) in 1979, and Christian Alliance College in 1985.
-After graduating with a bachelor in Hong Kong Baptist University (HKBU), Choi continued her academic path in the Chinese University of Hong Kong (CUHK) for studying education and linguistics, and in HKBU for Chinese language and literature.
+After graduating with a bachelor's in Hong Kong Baptist University (HKBU), Choi continued her academic path in the Chinese University of Hong Kong (CUHK) for studying education and linguistics, and in HKBU for Chinese language and literature.

-After becoming an educational worker, Choi worked as teachers in various schools and as visiting professors for three universities in China, and later joined the Education Bureau.
+After becoming an educational worker, Choi worked as teacher in various schools and as visiting professor for three universities in China, and later joined the Education Bureau.
 While in the Bureau, Choi called for the Chinese professionals to station in Hong Kong schools to promote Mandarin.
-In September 2013, Choi was appointed as the principal of Fukien Secondary School (Siu Sai Wan).
+In September 2013, Choi was appointed the principal of Fukien Secondary School (Siu Sai Wan).

 Choi was also the vice-chairlady of Hong Kong Federation of Education Workers (HKFEW), a pro-Beijing union, while writing in Ta Kung Pao, a newspaper some described as the Beijing mouthpiece, and other newspaper commenting on educational issues.